thawkin3/a11y-listbox/README.md

 ### Mouse Users
 - Clicking the trigger button should show/hide the listbox options
 - Items should be hoverable and selectable with the mouse
-- When an item is clicked, the listbox should be closed
+- When an item is clicked, the listbox should be closed and focus should be returned to the trigger button
-- Clicking away from the open listbox should close the listbox
+- Clicking away from the open listbox should close the listbox and return the focus to the trigger button

 ### Keyboard Users
 - Pressing the Enter/Space key on the trigger button should show/hide the listbox options